VSCode on Triton

 • If the job dies due to time or memory exceeded, the same as above will happen: your job will die and there is no time to save.

 • If you request a GPU node or other high resources, this is reserved the whole time even if you aren’t using them.
-Consider this before reserving large resources (unless you close the jobs soon), or you might get an email from us asking about resource usage.
+Consider this before reserving large resources (unless you close the jobs soon), or you might get an email from us asking if we can help you improve research usage.